 Observations with the High Band Antennas (HBA):

-Interleaved short calibrator observations (eg. 2 min) with target field (eg. ~11-30 min), quasi-continuous in HA.
-Up to the full available bandwidth.
+(i) Continuous in time/Hour Angle observations of the target, preceeded (and followed) by short calibrator scans or (ii) Interleaved short calibrator observations (eg. 2 min) with target field (eg. ~30 min), quasi-continuous in HA.
+Up to the full available bandwidth adopted.

-Final products (consisting of Images/image cubes and averaged calibrated uv-datasets) will be accesible to the users through LOFAR Long Term Archive.
+Final products (consisting of images and averaged calibrated uv-datasets) will be accesible to the users through the LOFAR Long Term Archive (LTA).

 After a proprietary period, the final producs will become publicly available.

-Further details can be found in the "Interferometric Modes" web page.
+Further details on this mode can be found in the "Interferometric Modes" web page.

 Example astronomical applications: Pulsars, (exo)planets, the Sun, flare stars, cosmic rays.